|

 Lowfat 1% chocolate milk is a good recovery drink.
 While it does have a reasonable 3.3-to-1 carbohydrate-to-protein ratio (brands differ slightly), lowfat milk contains less easily absorbed simple sugar and a small amount of fat, around 15% of calories.
 Also some people are lactose intolerant.
 These factors make it less ideal as an endurance drink during exercise.

 I call this homemade mixture "Sustain."
-The mix ratio is 7:1 (by volume) for the above sources of maltodextrin and soy protein, which produces a 6:1 ratio by weight and calories.
+The mix ratio is 7:1 (by volume) which produces a 6:1 ratio by weight and calories.
 Mixing 7 cups of maltodextrin and 1 cup of soy protein produces about twelve 70 gram (267 calorie) servings, which mixes easily in an empty 4.5 pound Cytomax container.

 A 70 gram serving is about right for a large waterbottle, but you can mix it more or less strongly.
 70 grams of the mix is 161cc by volume (approximately three 53cc scoops or four 39cc scoops). |